CarnegieMellon-PlantD/PlantD-operator/README.md

 ## Documentation

-For more detailed information about how to use PlantD, see our full [documentation](https://plantd.org/).
+For more detailed information about how to install and use PlantD, see our full [documentation](https://plantd.org/docs/tutorial/concepts).

 ## Development